-Outdoor Education activities include but are not limited to: surfing, abseiling, rock climbing, kayaking, caving, navigation, camping, Adventure Based Learning (ABL) and Outdoor First Aid (OFA).
+Outdoor Education activities include but are not limited to: surfing, abseiling, rock climbing, sea kayaking, navigation, and camping.

 Entry requirement: HoD discretion - a high standard of responsible behaviour is required and a genuine interest in outdoor education activities.
 Students do not need to have completed Level 1 OED to enter this course.